[Exclusive] EU wargames fictional crisis in West Africa

 The EU is planning new military missions in Burkina Faso, Niger, and the Gulf of Guinea to protect EU-friendly countries from jihadist terrorists just like the fictional "NEXSTA" group in the EU exercise.

-Mali and Russia are pumping out anti-EU propaganda like Kronen.
+Mali and Russia are pumping out anti-Western propaganda like Kronen.

 Russia is attacking its peaceful neighbour also like Kronen, which the EU document describes as "an autocratic country increasingly assertive about its potential economic world power and military strength".